Tropics-fed heavy rain to bring possible flooding today, but winds ease

-Rain is falling steadily across the top of the North Island as many districts prepare for a sodden 24 hours.
+Rain is falling steadily across the top of the North Island as many districts, including parts recently submerged in the recent monster storm, prepare for a sodden 27 hours.

 "A river of subtropical air" is set to douse the country, bringing particularly heavy rain to the western half of the North Island, WeatherWatch meteorologist Philip Duncan said.